Short Manaslu Circuit Trekking -15 Days

 Max.
 Altitude: 1350m/4429.134ftMeal: DinnerAccommodation: Hotel

-The second day of the escapade is designated as “Free Day,” during which; you can independently explore the time-honoured valley of Kathmandu.
-Of course, we are there to provide you with the necessary pieces of information and directions to the major landmarks of the valley.
-The valley is made up of three cities, i.e., Kathmandu, Lalitpur and Bhaktapur.
+Today is the Trekking preparation day, including permits and gears for the upcoming classical Manaslu Circut Trek.
+If you have free time and would like to explore the hidden treasures of the ancient kingdom of Kathmandu, please let us know!
+We will help to create wonderful memories in your free time in Kathmandu.
+The second day of the escapade is designated as “Free Day,” during which; you can independently explore the time-honored valley of Kathmandu.
+Of course, we are here to provide you with the necessary pieces of information and directions to the major landmarks of the valley.
+The valley is made up of three cities, i.e., Kathmandu, Lalitpur, and Bhaktapur.
 Traverse these sister cities, which are home to the Durbar Square Complex, an ancient Nepalese architectural marvel.
 You can also visit the Hindu temples of Pashupatinath and Changunarayan or the Buddhist stupas of Boudhanath and Swayambhunath.
-All of these monuments and buildings are listed as UNESCO cultural world heritage sites.
+All of these monuments and buildings are listed as UNESCO Cultural World Heritage sites.
 Witness the magnificent architecture as well as the artistic skills of medieval craftsmen.

 Max.
 Altitude: 1350m/4429.134ftMeal: BreakfastAccommodation: Hotel